|This is an unofficial version.

 (b) he or she has determined, after consulting with public health officials and any other persons that the minister considers advisable, that the services of an optometrist from outside the province are required to assist in dealing with the emergency.

-12(1) No optometrist shall prescribe or administer a drug unless
+No registered member shall prescribe or administer a drug unless

-(a) the optometrist holds an optometric drug licence issued under this Act; and
+(a) the member holds an optometric drug licence issued under this Act; and

 (b) the drug is designated in the regulations.

-12(2) When an optometrist applies for an optometric drug licence, the board of examiners must issue it if the optometrist
+When a member applies for an optometric drug licence, the board of examiners must issue it if the member

 (a) meets the requirements specified in the regulations for obtaining the licence; and